Arellano1995/distributed_computing/unidad_1/README.md

 Some of these failures are anecdotal in terms of frequency of occurrence, while others occur on a regular basis and therefore we must consent to our efforts to solve them in our system.

+#5 The many types of fail https://youtu.be/MnYlwjuGcg8
+How to Divide many failures into categories
+- Network failures
+- Backup fail most common failure
+- Security warranty like criptography
+- Two things you it can gave you
+1. A warranty that the network will always get to you and 2.
+Performance warranties problems.
+- Loss of connectivity
+Consider a network where a node is connected to a different node.
+If a node goes down, we loss connectivity between one sub graph and the other sub graph.
+The components of system can run but can't communicate each other.
+You can create a code where when Communication resumes, the processes they had may somehow, weave the system back again it's called "tolerating a consistent state".